 While all feelings are ok, the behaviors that come out as a result of these feelings are not always ok.
 For example, a child who hits in response to anger when another child has taken their toy is having an unacceptable behavior in response to an acceptable feeling.
 The important distinction for parents to make is that while all feelings are OK, there are acceptable and unacceptable ways to express these feelings.

 Make the distinction clear to your child by telling them “it is OK to feel angry when someone has taken something from you.
 But we never use our hands for hurting.”
 Give them an alternative behavior to replace the problem behavior.
 “Next time you feel angry, try using your words.
-Did you ask your friend for the toy back?
-Let him know you are using it and he can take the next turn.”
+Talk about it, and make a plan for how you will take turns.
+Go to a grown up if you need help using your words.”

 Do not withhold love due to behavior